NoyGabay/IR_project/README.md

 6. postings_gcp_title: folder contains index on the title of document (built using inverted_index_gcp).
 7. postings_gcp_anchor: folder contains index on the anchor of document (built using inverted_index_gcp).

+When we finished the project we built an instange on google cloud virtual machines, where our search engine was public to get queries and was able to return answer to all 6 functions found in search_frontend, which also included our main search function -'search'.